kebaldwi/DNAC-TEMPLATES/LABS/LAB9-Rest-API-Orchestration/module7-inventory.md

 # Module 7 - Retrieving Network Inventory
-In this lablet we will use *Postman* to retrieve the device inventory of the hierarchy within DNA Center.
+In this module we will use *Postman* to retrieve the device inventory of the hierarchy within DNA Center.
 DNA Center uses hierarchy to align infrastructure needs logically against intent.
 This allows the network administrator to align change requests and outage windows to allow for changes and modifications to the network.

 ## DNA Center Inventory Background
 DNA Center has keeps a detailed inventory of the devices that are discovered or onboarded from the network.
 The inventory is used to reference devices, in the DNA Center UI, but also offers a place to see detailed information about the Product ID, Hostname, Software Image, and much more.